First Trimester Down Syndrome Screening

 Second Trimester Scans

 Follow-Up Anatomy: This ultrasound is most often performed between 20 and 22 weeks.
-Your baby’s anatomy is re-evaluated for possible birth defects due to the fact that some features of your baby’s anatomy can be better visualized at this point.
+Your baby’s anatomy is evaluated for possible birth defects again, even though we have already performed the initial anatomy scan, because some features of your baby’s anatomy can be better visualized at this slightly later gestational age.
 Likewise, parts of the baby are still developing.
 It is important to note that all birth defects cannot be identified while you are pregnant.

 Viability/Dating Scans

 This is an ultrasound examination which is most often performed in the first trimester (prior to 14 weeks gestation).
-It determines if the pregnancy is growing properly within your uterus.
+It generally determines the precise gestational age of the fetus, the location of the placenta and whether it is developing properly, and making sure the baby is growing within the uterus as opposed to a fallopian tube or the mother’s abdominal cavity.
 It also checks to make sure your ovaries are healthy.
-A first trimester Viability/Dating ultrasound is the best time to establish your due date.
+A first trimester viability/dating ultrasound is the best early test to establish your due date, and therefore is the first of many tests and checkups.

 Growth Scans

-A growth ultrasound is performed to determine an estimated weight for your baby.
-This exam may be ordered if the doctor feels that your baby may be larger or smaller than expected or if you have a medical condition necessitating that the doctor keep track of the baby’s weight.
-It is important to note that this weight is an “estimate” and actual birth weight and estimated fetal weight can differ.
+A growth ultrasound is performed to determine an estimated weight for your baby and whether the baby is an appropriate size for its gestational age.
+This exam may be ordered if the doctor feels that your baby may be larger or smaller than expected or if you have a medical condition that might be associated with an either more or less than average size.
+It is important to note that that fetal weight calculated via ultrasound is an estimate and the actual birth weight may differ.
+However, with our ultrasound technology we are able to determine a fairly accurate profile of how your baby is growing and what specialized care or further tests we need to do to ensure your baby is growing as it should.

 Biophysical Profiles (BPP)